thomasjwebb/Franz-recipes-restream.io/README.md

-# Zoho for Franz
+# Restream.io recipe for Franz
-This is the unofficial Franz recipe for Restream Titles

 ### How to create your own Franz recipes:
 * [Read the documentation](https://github.com/meetfranz/plugins)